writechoiceorg/rocketlawyer/pages/build_custom_ui.md

      --location 'https://api-sandbox.rocketlawyer.com/rocketdoc/v2/interviews/{interviewId}/pages/first' \
      --header 'Authorization: Bearer {scopedAccessToken}'
 ```
 This will return a response with the questions for the first page, and the `isFirst` object will return `true`.
+In the `nextPageData` object you will also get the `pageId` of the following page, so you can use it to retrieve the next page when needed.

 **Response:**
 ```json